mochatek/cbrecommender/README.md

 - `test_item_profiles: DataFrame` must be the item-profiles of _test_items_.

-- `min_score` must be a numerical value (1-10) that specifies the minimum score for recommending items.
+- `min_score: float` must be a numerical value (1-10) that specifies the minimum score for recommending items.
 Default is 7.5.

-- `limit` must be an integer that denotes the number of items to recommended.
+- `limit: int` must be an integer that denotes the number of items to recommended.

 ## Example